pts/pts-xtiny/README.txt

 Yes, just specify `xtiny ... -mxtiny-ld=gold' (or the full path to the gold executable).

--mtiny-gcs (and -Wl,--gc-sections) works as expected with GNU gold.
+-mxtiny-gcs (and -Wl,--gc-sections) works as expected with GNU gold.

 The output file should be of the same size with our without GNU gold, and it should be byte-by-byte identical.
 If you experience a discrepancy, please